SUPERVISIÓN Y CONTROL DE PLATAFORMAS HÍBRIDAS MARINAS (MatrixWW)

 The main objective of coordinated project MatrixWW is to develop methodologies that ensure the efficiency and safety of floating offshore turbine operation.
 To achieve this objective, it is proposed to combine floating turbines with wave energy converter devices, so that both systems benefit each other.

 The subproject1, SuMariNeW, led by the UCM team, will develop a system for early fault detection and prevention in offshore wind turbines using artificial intelligence, data-driven and learning-based AI methodologies.
-The final goal is to maximize performance while minimizing vibrations applying multi-objective wind control systems to improve useful life and reduce maintenance
+The final goal is to maximize performance while minimizing vibrations applying multi-objective wind control systems to improve useful life and reduce maintenance.

 ANALISIS Y CONTROL DE UN DISPOSITIVO FLOTANTE HIBRIDO DE ENERGIA EOLICA Y MARINA